chiragbharadwaj/ro/spec/README.md

 # A standalone declaration consists of one of the following:
 #   • A type declaration, which could consist of one or more constructors
 #   • A record type declaration, which could have many fields (always mutable)
+#   • An error-type declaration, denoted by an identifier for the name
-#   • A standard declaration, which could be normal or mutable (can use := only if mutable)
+#   • A standard declaration, which could be normal or mutable (can use := only
+#       if mutable)
-#   • A function declaration with or without a type annotation, consisting of one or more arguments
+#   • A function declaration with or without a type annotation, consisting of
-#       and a body of statements
+#       one or more arguments and a body of statements
 DECL ::=
   | type ID = CONSTRUCTORS
   | record ID = struct FIELDS end
+  | error ID
   | STDECL
   | const STDECL
   | mutable STDECL